-E. Until your membership ends in our Cal MediConnect plan, you will keep getting your medical services and drugs through our plan
+E. Keep getting your medical services and drugs through our plan until your membership ends

 If you leave Health Net Cal MediConnect, it may take time before your membership ends and your new Medicare and Medi-Cal coverage begins.
-See page 209 for more information.
+See page 245 for more information.
 During this time, you will keep getting your health care and drugs through our plan.

-You should use our network pharmacies to get your prescriptions filled.
-Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail order pharmacy services.

-If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our Cal MediConnect plan until you are discharged.
+- You should use our network pharmacies to get your prescriptions filled.
+Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our Cal MediConnect plan until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.

-F. Your membership in our Cal MediConnect plan will end in certain situations
+F. Other situations when your membership in our Cal MediConnect plan ends